0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 categories: foodventures
 tags: waterloo restaurants
 keywords:
- - fast food
+ - home baking
- - poutine
+ - waterloo restaurants
- - food in montreal
+ - food in waterloo
- - fine dining
- - french cuisine
+ - homemade bread
- - montreal smoked meat
- - montreal bagels
+ - stand mixer
- - travel
+ - kenwood mixer
- - eating out
+ - kenwood a701a
-excerpt: "On Thursday, we traveled to Montreal for a small weekend getaway.
-No home cooking at all in this post!
-It's all delicious, unhealthy, ultra-fattening French food, and I hope you like reading about it as much as we loved eating it."
+excerpt: "We're back to the daily grind this week, but I'm kind of happy I can go back to home cooking now.
+I'm back to trying out new foods and new recipes with a vengeance!
+And now that my mixer has arrived, I've broken it in by attempting to make some hot dog and hamburger buns."
 img: /food/foodventures/images/jun-16-2019.jpg
 comments: "0"
-published: false

 discussion_id: 2019-06-16
 ---